NHOrus/srwq-compilation/episode-14.md

 "The Agressors and PTX were rivals, remember?
 Our S-types versus their R-type Gespensts, and they won, hard, even with my company backing us.
 But Kai was the worst of them, working all sorts of backroom deals and undercutting us in subtle ways.
 Man should have been a politician, not a pilot."

-WHERE SHALL WE STEER THE CONVERSATION?
-Sanger Zombolt!
-Wed 10 Feb 2010 04:01:14 No.4506665 Report
-Quoted By: >>4506677 >>4506681 >>4506709 >>4506761 >>4506878
->>4506572
-Good idea.

-Anyway, ideas for the Neo Grungust's parts and abilities?

-We already know what it's attacks will be, but what about everything else?
-It's stats, non-gameplay related specs and, most important of all, it's unique technology.

-I mean, an ability that seprates him from your average custom Grungust.
-I am talking about things like AT fields, Getter Rays and Zero Systems.
-A piece of tech that makes it broken.

-What could it be?
-Sanger Zombolt!
-Wed 10 Feb 2010 04:02:14 No.4506677 Report
->>4506665
-Besides the Black Hole engine, of course.
-Brave Exkaiser will Never Die Wed 10 Feb 2010 04:03:14 No.4506681 Report
->>4506665
-Twin Tronium Engine.
-Anonymous Wed 10 Feb 2010 04:04:14 No.4506692 Report
-Quoted By: >>4506724
->>4506659
-Hrm.
-I'm actually out of ideas.
-Maybe we should check on Dumi, see if he can tell what the other group is up too.
-I will be very displeased if they're plotting against us.
-Anonymous Wed 10 Feb 2010 04:05:14 No.4506696 Report
->>4506659
-Start asking about Kai's background.
-We don't know much about him yet, this is a chance to pick up something not filtered through either him or rumours.
-It's filtered through a woman who hates him, but hey.
-Fromage Wed 10 Feb 2010 04:07:14 No.4506709 Report
-Quoted By: >>4506730
->>4506665
-if the pilot was Katina, it would mostly connect on her brain and run on Psycho D Rays (wink,wink) Anonymous Wed 10 Feb 2010 04:08:14 No.4506724 Report
->>4506692
-We should make sure to go check up on Dumi when we're nice and smashed.
-Don't want... him? her? to feel left out.

-Also get more energy drinks for people.
-Anonymous Wed 10 Feb 2010 04:09:14 No.4506730 Report
-Quoted By: >>4506755
->>4506709
-The pilot is Irm.
-Or Dr John Kazahara.
-Fromage Wed 10 Feb 2010 04:13:14 No.4506755 Report
-Quoted By: >>4506768
->>4506730
-Irm as Pilot and his father as co-pilot would be interesting Anonymous Wed 10 Feb 2010 04:15:14 No.4506761 Report Quoted By: >>4506769 >>4506796
->>4506665
-This may seem like a stupid idea, but.....how about an engine that works on Kusuha's energy drinks?

-You have seen just how much it powers up normal humans after they get over the initial effects, even if they drank just a lil bit of it.

-Imagine if we had several gigantic tanks that are poured into the Grungust's stomach-like power source whenever we release a limiter of sorts, which powers up the Grungust to the point that it becomes invincible and all of it's attacks are powered up inmensely.
-Anonymous Wed 10 Feb 2010 04:16:14 No.4506768 Report
->>4506755
-The mech runs on womanizing.
-Anonymous Wed 10 Feb 2010 04:17:14 No.4506769 Report
-Quoted By: >>4506794
->>4506761
-This, of course, has the unfortunate side effect of halving the Grungust's speed and power for a short while.
-But the pay-off lasts for the remainder of the fight.
-Fromage Wed 10 Feb 2010 04:20:14 No.4506794 Report
->>4506769
-It would also ignite the chainsword for the final attack !
-Sanger Zombolt!
-Wed 10 Feb 2010 04:20:14 No.4506796 Report
-Quoted By: >>4506797 >>4506822 >>4506832
->>4506761
-This makes no sense.
-Anonymous Wed 10 Feb 2010 04:21:14 No.4506797 Report
->>4506796
-It doesn't have to.
-Fromage Wed 10 Feb 2010 04:25:14 No.4506822 Report
->>4506796
-OGverse kusuha's drink would turn a dead man alive... no wonder the SMverse one can overpower a super robot.
-Sanger Zombolt!
-Wed 10 Feb 2010 04:26:14 No.4506832 Report
-Quoted By: >>4506850 >>4506873
->>4506796
-But I guess it would be interesting.
-Also, include several unlocked abilities the more energy drinks you use.

-One drink?
-Power and Speed increased permanently.

-Two?
-Armour increased permanently.

-Three?
-Range and movement increased.

-Four?
-Hot-Blooded energy coating.

-Five?
-Hot Blood induced flight.

-Six?
-The mech has emotions and can now use his own Spirit commands.
-Also, infinite SP.

-Seven?
-Permanent INVINCIBLE, SOUL and STRIKE.

-Eight?
-Ultimate attack enabled.
-You win the fight.
-Sciencegar Sciencebolt Wed 10 Feb 2010 04:27:14 No.4506840 Report
-Quoted By: >>4506853 >>4506881 >>4506886 >>4506892 >>4506906 >>4506931 >>4506933
 "Mmm, ats'nice."
 You polish off your second 'health drink'.
 "Gonna check on Dumi, back in a sec."

 Russel cocks and eyebrow "Are y'sure?
 Tisn't like the big fella will get nicked or anything."